 The Great Barrier Reef’s demise is widely seen as a foregone conclusion – but is that framing limiting our imagination of what comes next?

-In an invigorating panel at the Australian National Maritime Museum (ANMM), marine biologist Emma Camp, Torres Strait artist Brian Robinson and moderator Emily Jateff, ANMM’s Senior Curator of Ocean Science and Technology, explore going beyond the bleach.
+In an invigorating panel at the Australian National Maritime Museum (ANMM), explore going beyond the bleach with comedian and author Adam Spencer, marine biologist Emma Camp, Torres Strait artist Brian Robinson, coral reef ecologist Ben Fitzpatrick and moderator Emily Jateff, ANMM’s Senior Curator of Ocean Science and Technology.

 Relentlessly thought-provoking, this panel doesn’t shy away from scientific reality, instead looking at practical pathways forward.